CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/MLAG-Commands.md

 ## nv show mlag lacpdb

-Shows the LACP database on the both the local and the peer switch.
+Shows the LACP database on the both MLAG peers.

 ### Usage